kvertacnik/Practical_Bioinformatics_Workshop/command_line.md

 3. Save the file `control+o` and use the file name "hello.txt". <br>
 4. Exit nano `control+x`

-We can also make a new, empty file from the command line using `touch new_file_name`
+We can also make a new, empty file from the command line using `touch new_file_name`, however, the file still needs to be opened in nano for editing.

 Did you catch the three ways to make a new file?
 * `touch new_file_name`